himanshuxd/Adapta-X/README.md

 5) Copy and Replace entire contents of downloaded folder Unity to `~/.themes/Adaptax/Unity`

 6) Go Ahead to Unity-Tweak-Tool now there will be an Entry named Adaptax, click on it and exit, your old shabby Max/Min/Close buttons have been replaced with Modern OS-X style buttons.

+The Original Adapta Theme is hosted at : https://github.com/adapta-project/adapta-gtk-theme be sure to check whether your distro is supported, and do support their efforts by starring their Repo.